digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/upgrade/intro.rst

 Future Developments
 *******************

-At Digital Asset, we are developing a feature for executing mandatory upgrades *instantaneously* without user input.
-This method is particularly beneficial for critical bug fixes and widespread enhancements.
-We plan to make these upgrades generally available (GA) in future SDK releases as a complementary option to the current upgrade types.
+At Digital Asset, we are developing a feature for executing upgrades *instantaneously*, meaning without the need for user interaction.
+This method is particularly beneficial for fixing critical bugs and facilitating widespread enhancements.
+We intend to make these upgrades generally available (GA) in our upcoming SDK releases.
+They will serve as a complementary option alongside our current upgrade types.

 Stay tuned for more upgrades!